-- Press the SET button until a number (1 to 15) appears on the outside temperature display. - and referring to the map above, select the number of the zone where you are.
+until a number (1 to 15) appears on the outside temperature display.

+Press the E/M button, and referring to the map above, select the number of the zone where you are.

-After calibration, leave the system for 6 seconds or press the SET button for about 2 seconds.
+STEP 4 After calibration, leave the system for 6 seconds or press the SET button for about 2 seconds.